Dhitchen28963/elysium-realestate-django/README.md

 The `Blog` app allows administrators to create and manage blog posts that are displayed to users.
 Each post can include images, text, and comments.

 #### Features:
-- Create, update, view and delete blog posts.
+- Create, update, view and delete blog posts (CRUD)
 - Create, update, view and delete comments for the blog posts. (with approval required for new comments or editing of current comments)

 #### Models: